 The WoMen’s Rural Advocacy Programs, Inc. (WRAP) is a non-profit tax-exempt organization which received its determination letter on May 29, 1997 from the Internal Revenue Service.
-The main purposes of WRAP is to provide safety options, shelter, and advocacy and referral services for battered women and their children and alleviate domestic violence in the communities of Southwest Minnesota.
+The main purposes of WRAP are to provide safety options, shelter, and advocacy and referral services for victims and survivors of domestic abuse and their children, and alleviate domestic violence in the communities of Southwest Minnesota.
 This grass roots network of women helping women began in October 1979.

 WRAP operates Community Action Programs (CAP) for anyone affected by domestic violence in four Southwest Minnesota counties:

 WRAP also provides services in Murray County upon request by victims, law enforcement, or other agencies, even though this county is not included in the funding received from the State of Minnesota, Office of Justice Programs.

 The mission of WoMen's Rural Advocacy Programs, Inc. (WRAP) is to provide safety; advocacy and assistance for those victimized by domestic violence in Southwest Minnesota; as well as community awareness though prevention and education.
 WRAP promotes social change through equality, honesty and an atmosphere of mutual trust and respect.

 The WoMen’s Rural Advocacy Programs, Inc. (WRAP) was established to: